IDTitanium/property-api/README.md

 The easiest way to get this project up and running is through the use of docker but you could also set this up manually.

+### Minimum requirements

+You need to have PHP >= 8.2

 ### Using Docker

-If you have docker installed, you need to start the docker engine.
+If you have docker installed, you need to start the docker engine, then,

+- Run Composer install
-Then, you may launch open the project folder on a terminal and run the command `./vendor/bin/sail up`.
+- Then, you may launch open the project folder on a terminal and run the command `./vendor/bin/sail up`.

 This will launch all required services.
 The docker images that will be pulled are `php 8.2`, `pgsql` and `redis`.